AnthonySteele/anthonysteele.github.io/ExceptionHandling.md

 The logging or telemetry system should handle this for any exception type.

+If your actual issue is wrapped in a `System.Exception` then accurately recording inner data becomes even more important.

 Is this inefficient and will need reflection to build such a map of public properties?
 Is this a performance issue?
 Maybe, but consider that:

 * Efficiency in terms of time taken and data stored, is not the primary goal of exception handling.
 Reliability come before Efficiency.
 It should be infrequent (indeed, exceptional!) to log exceptions.
 But when an exception does occur, performance is not the primary concern at all, complete and accurate recording is primary, so that the error can be mitigated to occur less frequently in future.
+* Even un-optimized, these times are actually quite small compared to e.g. Database server queries or HTTP round-trips.
 * Many frameworks (e.g. Dependency Injection tools, JSON serialization libraries) have succeeded in doing both performance and flexibility:
   * They can handle many types, even user-defined types that have not been seen before.
-  * Performance is more than good enough over the lifetime of the application, due e.g. using CodeGen, to not doing reflection from scratch every time.
+  * Performance is more than good enough over the lifetime of the application, due to e.g. using code generation to build efficient code for that type, and not doing reflection from scratch every time.
-* Applications tend to throw a small set of exceptions regularly, and a map can be built when the exception type is first encountered.
+* Applications tend to throw a small set of exceptions regularly, so the same types will be encountered again, therefor caching techniques will work well.